patrickvbe/HyundaiHomeAssistant/README.md

 ![Image with energy prices, charging status of the car and a settings control for the threshold](images/Panel.jpg.png)

+(Yes, it was a cold day in January 2024 when I took this screenshot, with hight energy prices :-( )

-The process is controlled by threshold to start / stop charging, which is a "helper" type in HA:
+The process is controlled by threshold to start / stop charging, which is an "input number helper" type in HA:

 ![Image which shows the configuration of the threshold helper](images/threshold.jpg.png)